Taipei Taiwan Temple: History

 The Taipei Taiwan Temple was announced on March 31, 1982, by Gordon B. Hinckley (then a counselor in the First Presidency) during a press conference.
 It was one of four new temple locations announced that day, along with Boise, Idaho; Denver, Colorado; and Guayaquil, Ecuador.

 The temple was constructed on church-owned property at 256 Ai Kuo East Road.
 The had earlier been used as a prison and was later a Latter-day Saint chapel.
 The lot is 0.48 acres (0.19 ha), with the temple being 178 by 72 feet and having a floor area of 9,945 square feet (924 m²).

 Local members contributed funds toward the temple’s construction.
 The site eventually grew to include the temple, a combined stake center, and a seven-story church administration building, alongside the island’s first Latter-day Saint chapel.

 A groundbreaking ceremony was held on August 26, 1982, with Hinckley presiding and Marion D. Hanks participating.
 Approximately 1,500 members attended, and one member attending recalled wearing his scout uniform.
 Several challenges occurred during construction; including getting permits from city officials, who had taken offense at the church's request, and a demonstration at the temple gate during the open house.

 During excavation, local police stopped construction because of the building being around government buildings and two branches of universities.
-Due to this, the construction crew only used their heaviest equipment between 11:00pm-5:00am.
+Due to this, the construction crew only used their heavy equipment between 11:00pm–5:00am.
 The site for the temple is across the street from Rome's Vatican Nuncio, and the Catholic Nuncio, Monsignor Giglio, complained to the police about his sleep being disturbed.
 Giglio was taken by Paul Hyer to the top of the nearby administration building, explained the limitations, and said that it would be completed soon, and that it would stop bothering him.
 This satisfied Giglio, and he “became one of our most ardent fans watching the construction”, watching the continued construction from his second story balcony with an umbrella, even during the rainy season.

 A public open house took place from October 30 to November 10, 1984, drawing more than 16,000 visitors, including government officials and community leaders on the first day.
 Members in Taiwan prepared spiritually through extensive family history work, submitting nearly 10,000 names, of which 9,100 were provided by one member, Hu Chou Yue-ying.

 The temple was dedicated on November 17–18, 1984, in five sessions, by Gordon B. Hinckley, then second counselor in the First Presidency.
 About 2,575 church members from Taiwan attended the sessions.
 On the second day, a typhoon approached the island, yet members stood in the rain waiting to participate.